-This is one of those subjects that never get taught, it’s a personal thing and everyone is different.
-It’s not really something designers talk about either.
-Some may hint during the presentation with mood boards (our method of choice), but most keep it ‘under wraps’.
+This is one of those subjects that can never really get taught, it’s a personal thing and everyone is different.
+Sources of inspiration are not really something designers talk about either.
+Some may hint during the presentation with mood boards (a method of choice), but most keep it ‘under wraps’.
+Agency library’s used to be packed full of weird and wonderful books on eclectic subjects ranging from where town names originated to books on Dazzle camouflage of the first world war.
+But with the rise of the internet these libraries are becoming as common as chicken’s teeth.

-‘Anywhere’, is also slightly all encompassing and a touch vague.
-Never the less, it can come from almost anywhere; knowledge you gain from the Internet today or from something you were told when you were a child.
-It can come from a famous painting or a holiday snap, from a Liberty pattern print to a child’s finger painting.
+Never-the-less, it can come from almost anywhere; knowledge you gain from the Internet today searching for a broad search term or from something an ancient relative told when you were a child.
+It can come from a famous painting you saw when on a family trip or a holiday snap of a land mark in a far off country It can be anything from a Liberty pattern print scarf, graffiti from your journey to work or a child’s finger painting.
 Inspiration can come from the most obvious or the most obscure of places.
+It can come as soon as you see the brief or an hour before the presentation.
+It is random and sometimes annoying.

 recognising sources of inspiration is the easy part.
 Knowing what to do with it and how to use it is quite another.

-So, the inspiration part is simple.
-There is no link to a fount of knowledge, it’s just life.
-It’s taking that kernel of an idea and morphing it into the gem of a design; that’s the skill.
+The source of the inspiration is relatively simple.
+Just be a sponge to everything you read, hear and see.
+But the translation part is not so simple.
+There is unfortunately no link to a all seeing and knowing fount of knowledge.
+It’s just life.
+It’s taking that kernel of an idea and morphing it into the gem of a design; that’s where the skill really comes in.
+It can’t be taught, but it can be learnt.
+It just takes time.

-Puur mixes years of experience with creative inspiration (and a small dose of ‘science’ -that’s for another time) to develop unique and ownable identity solutions.
-So if you need a tailored unique solution to your specific design challenge, give us a call today for a chat about how we can help.
+Puur mixes over 30 years of experience with creative inspiration (and a small dose of ‘science’ – but that’s for another time) to develop unique and ownable identity solutions for small to medium sized businesses.
+So if you need a unique tailored solution to your specific design challenge, give us a call today for a chat about how we can help.